async-interop/promise/README.md

 > **NOTE:** The signature doesn't specify a type for `$error`.
 This is due to the new `Throwable` interface introduced in PHP 7.
 As this specification is PHP 5 compatible, we can use neither `Throwable` nor `Exception`.

 All callbacks registered before the resolution MUST be executed in the order they were registered.
 Callbacks registered after the resolution MUST be executed immediately.
-If one of the callbacks throws an `Exception` or `Throwable`, it MUST be forwarded to `Async\Interop\Promise\ErrorHandler::notify`.
+If one of the callbacks throws an `Exception` or `Throwable`, it MUST be forwarded to `AsyncInterop\Promise\ErrorHandler::notify`.
 The `Promise` implementation MUST then continue to call the remaining callbacks with the original parameters.

 Registered callbacks MUST NOT be called from a file with strict types enabled (`declare(strict_types=1)`).